RAIVNLab/MRL/README.md

 ## [Inference on Trained Models](inference/)

 ### Classification performance
 To evaluate our models, run the following command (arguments in brackets are optional).
 To evaluate the Fixed Feature Baseline, pass `--rep_size <dim>` to evaluate particular representation size.
 This script is also able to evaluate the standard Imagenet-1K validation set (V1).
-To evaluate our uploaded checkpoints, please use `--old_ckpt`.
-Our model checkpoints can be found [here](https://drive.google.com/drive/folders/1IEfJk4xp-sPEKvKn6eKAUzvoRV8ho2vq?usp=sharing). `save_*` and `tta` (test time augmentation) flags will be useful for downstream [model analysis](model_analysis).
+To evaluate our uploaded checkpoints (ResNet50), please use `--old_ckpt`.
+Our model checkpoints can be found [here](https://drive.google.com/drive/folders/1IEfJk4xp-sPEKvKn6eKAUzvoRV8ho2vq?usp=sharing).
+They're arranged according to their training routine and are named such that `r50_mrl1_e0_ff2048.pt` corresponds to the model trained with MRL and `r50_mrl0_e0_ff256.pt` corresponds to the model with a rep. size 256 and trained without MRL. `save_*` and `tta` (test time augmentation) flags will be useful for downstream [model analysis](model_analysis).

 ```python
 cd inference